deadcast2/UltraEd/README.md

 <img src="https://s3.amazonaws.com/kittypizza/ultraed.png" width="550">

 ## A WIP level editor/game engine for the Nintendo 64

 <img src="https://i.imgur.com/etDiBGp.gif" width="600">

 ### Setup

-I've greatly reduced the setup requirements so all you need is Windows XP x86/x64 and Visual Studio 6.
-For convenience I put together a package with SP3 and other goodies like Git. http://www.mediafire.com/file/ozha9c7kmhg8ik3/UltraEdDeps.zip.
-Once your environment is setup just pull down the repo, <b>install the Microsoft Visual C++ 2008 and OpenAL redistributables</b> located in Editor/deps and then open the editor project file in Visual Studio.
-You should then be able to compile and run the editor!
+Open the editor solution file in Visual Studio 2017 and hit build.
+That's it!
+Make sure to also install OpenAL so you can test your rom out in the cen64 emulator included.
+I've included it in Editor/deps.
+Also if you so happen to have the excellent 64drive you can test on that too!

 ### Notes

-The reason why UltraEd only runs on Windows XP/NT is due to the ROM build process.
-I rely upon the N64 SDK to do the final ROM construction which utilizes old 16-bit executables.
-I realize I could still build an editor for a modern OS and then only build the ROM on XP/NT but I wanted the editor to feel *sort of like* Unity 3D.
-Everything within one environment! :)
+UltraEd isn't finished and is not a fully polished tool yet.
+It has enough functionality to throw a few models in a scene, texture them, script them and have some fun.
+I have many ideas and things I'm excited to implement in the future.
+Unfortunately, I have a full-time job and other life commitments so I work on this tool in my free time.
+I love the N64! :0)

 ### Currently Working On...
-(2/4/19)
+(3/9/19)

-1. Reworking game objects to use a component based system for describing their functionalty.
+1. Reworking game objects to use a component based system for describing their functionality.
 2. Updating ROM build output file structures once new component system is in place.
-3. Adding a simple, non-spatial-partioned sphere-based collision detection system.
+3. Adding a simple, non-spatial-partitioned sphere-based collision detection system.

 ### Donations